awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-document-cli.md

 **Before you begin**
 Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.
 For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

+Run the following command\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]